Cupelt/TRGithub/README.md

 </br>

 > `/github active <packageName>`</br>
-→ Activates or deactivates the specified package.</br>
+→ Activates or deactivates the specified package.</br></br>
+Note: When disabled, all files with the registered file names in the package will be deleted.
 </br>

 > `/github active <packageName> <overwrite|skip>`</br>